Wilkerson and Sam Houston host Western Kentucky - WTOP News

 Huntsville, Texas; Wednesday, 7:30 p.m.
 EST

-BOTTOM LINE: Sam Houston hosts the Western Kentucky Hilltoppers after Lamar Wilkerson scored 24 points in Sam Houston’s 81-77 win against the Louisiana Tech Bulldogs.
+BOTTOM LINE: Sam Houston takes on the Western Kentucky Hilltoppers after Lamar Wilkerson scored 24 points in Sam Houston’s 81-77 win over the Louisiana Tech Bulldogs.

-The Bearkats have gone 5-2 at home.
-Sam Houston ranks seventh in the CUSA in team defense, allowing 72.5 points while holding opponents to 44.4% shooting.
+The Bearkats are 5-2 on their home court.
+Sam Houston is fourth in the CUSA with 13.7 assists per game led by Jaden Ray averaging 4.1.

 The Hilltoppers are 1-0 against CUSA opponents.
-Western Kentucky is the CUSA leader with 41.9 rebounds per game led by Brandon Newman averaging 6.5.
+Western Kentucky leads the CUSA scoring 79.7 points per game while shooting 44.8%.

-Sam Houston averages 72.4 points per game, 0.9 fewer points than the 73.3 Western Kentucky gives up.
-Western Kentucky has shot at a 44.8% clip from the field this season, 0.4 percentage points higher than the 44.4% shooting opponents of Sam Houston have averaged.
+Sam Houston averages 72.4 points per game, 0.9 fewer points than the 73.3 Western Kentucky allows.
+Western Kentucky averages 6.4 made 3-pointers per game this season, 0.5 fewer makes per game than Sam Houston gives up.

 The Bearkats and Hilltoppers meet Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Davon Barnes is averaging 14.3 points for the Bearkats.
-Wilkerson is averaging 9.9 points over the past 10 games for Sam Houston.
+TOP PERFORMERS: Davon Barnes is shooting 39.9% and averaging 14.3 points for the Bearkats.
+Wilkerson is averaging 1.3 made 3-pointers over the last 10 games for Sam Houston.

-Don McHenry is averaging 15.1 points for the Hilltoppers.
-Tyrone Marshall is averaging 10.5 points over the last 10 games for Western Kentucky.
+Brandon Newman is averaging 9.5 points and 6.5 rebounds for the Hilltoppers.
+Don McHenry is averaging 15.4 points over the last 10 games for Western Kentucky.

 LAST 10 GAMES: Bearkats: 5-5, averaging 71.0 points, 38.6 rebounds, 13.6 assists, 6.3 steals and 2.8 blocks per game while shooting 39.9% from the field.
 Their opponents have averaged 71.5 points per game.